minprog/prog-project/10 Schedule/10 Week 1/10 Week 1.md

 ## Framing your problem in terms of the framework (deadline: Friday)

-Based on your proposal you can now start studying your problem in a more technical fashion.
-During this phase of defining your application the teaching staff and your fellow students can more easily spot if there are fundamental problems that need to be solved, or if there technical limitations that will prevent you from finishing the application.
+Based on your proposal, you can now start studying your problem in a more technical fashion.
+During this phase of defining your application, the teaching staff and your fellow students can spot if there are fundamental problems that need to be solved, or if there technical limitations that will prevent you from finishing the application.